-⚠ CAUTION: The "EZ-Zone User's Manual" is a general manual and is written by the manufacturer, Watlow, for a wide variety of applications and configurations.
+The "Series SD User's Manual" is a general manual and is written by the manufacturer, Watlow, for a wide variety of applications and configurations.
+It is provided for a reference only.
 Not all features or functions are applicable.
-Only the capabilities of a model match the chamber's system requirements.
+Only the capabilities of a model SD6L-HJAA-AARG, as described on page 49 of the "Series SD User's Manual" are applicable.

+The Series SD Limit Controller has been properly configured by TestEquity to match the chamber's system requirements.
 Improper modifications to these setup values can result in unreliable and unsafe operation.
 Do not attempt to modify the setup values, unless you thoroughly understand what you are doing.
-The correct values are documented in the "EZ-Zone Limit Controller"
+Setup examples in the "Series SD User's Manual" are NOT applicable to this chamber.
+If there is any doubt, please call TestEquity before proceeding.
+The correct values are documented in the "Series SD Limit Controller Setup Parameters" section of this manual.